Answers to our frequently asked questions…

 It is fairly easy to cater for vegetarians by just removing the meat and adding for example a tin of butternut soup.
 I have some really good vegan dehydrated dinners to offer too vegans.
 I can supply vegan breakfasts and suppers but vegans would need to bring their own lunches.

 Breakfasts are an important meal and I have all the tea, coffee or rooibos tea you can drink to start the day.
 Every breakfast has muesli and oats porridge.

 It is usually a 4 hour walk between breakfast and lunch.

 Some people get a bit peckish so should bring a few snacks to keep them going.
 Peanuts, raisins, biltong or dried fruit are popular.
 Lunches are mostly near a river but sometimes we are on top of a ridge enjoying the views while having lunch.
 For those lunches my porters always bring water for some refreshing juice or tea.

 You can expect provitas or salty cracks with cheese, cold meat and boiled eggs.
 I also enjoy peanut butter and bovril on crackers.
-The first few days we also get to have apples.
+The first few days we also get to have apples and oranges.